Kairos

 There are moments in this book that remind me of China Miéville's The City and the City.
 Here's one:

 "Through a tunnel and then up to the platform, and now she's suddenly on the other side of the steel barrier.
 She knows what it looks like when seen from the East.
 You're almost forced to look at it when you stand on the eastbound platform, waiting for the train heading towards Strausberg or Erkner or Ahrensfelde.
-But now all of the sudden what …
+But now all of the …

 avatar for billybooknews